 Impact NW helps families secure safe and permanent housing through several different programs, depending upon the client’s needs.

-- Emergency Housing Assistance (short-term/temporary)
+Emergency Housing Assistance / Rental Assistance

 Impact NW’s Emergency Housing Assistance program is there to support homeless families in our community, many of whom are facing homelessness for the first time.
 By providing vouchers for short-term motel stays, placement in local shelters, and direct rent assistance, Impact NW supports families during difficult financial times and helps them transition out of homelessness.

 Our community’s homeless families need more than a roof over their head to transition out of poverty—they need support, advice, and access to resources that will help them find a job and achieve long-term financial stability.

-Richmond Place’s 20 drug-and-alcohol-free units house extremely low-income Multnomah County families—many who have a history of substance abuse, mental illness, and domestic violence.
+Richmond Place, Impact NW’s transitional housing facility, consists of 20 drug-and-alcohol-free units to house extremely low-income Multnomah County families—many of whom have a history of substance abuse, mental illness, and domestic violence.
 We provide shelter for up to 2 ½ years, working with families to create to create individual Action Plans, which typically include steps such as earning a GED, completing a job-training program, enrolling in parenting classes, attending a financial literacy workshop, and enrolling their children in neighborhood schools and after-school programs.